dsipaint/WorkspaceTools/README.md

     - `cdrive` is my c drive
     - `hdrive` is my h drive
     - `zdrive` is my z drive
+    - `backslash` is a backslash character because my keyboard doesn't have one (so I can do `echo $backslash` and have one to paste)
+    - `pipe` is a pipe character because my keyboard doesn't have one

 - `tools.sh`
 Contains useful commands: